|

 and Periodicals is a San Francisco based book jobber.
 It accepts subscriptions

 for Chinese legal serials.
+The webpage of Asia

 Law & Practice provides significant bibliographic information on